Místico: Feud with Volador Jr. (2010–2011)

+New Japan Pro-Wrestling (2009–2011)

 Místico made his debut for New Japan Pro-Wrestling (NJPW) on January 4, 2009, at Wrestle Kingdom III in Tokyo Dome.
 Místico wrestled in the opening match, teaming with Prince Devitt, and Ryusuke Taguchi to defeat Averno, Gedo and Jado when Místico made Averno submit using his trademark move "La Mística".
 After the match, Místico said he would like to return to NJPW and challenge for the IWGP Junior Heavyweight Championship.
 On February 15, 2009, Místico successfully defended his CMLL Welterweight Championship against Mephisto on an NJPW show in Sumo Hall, Tokyo.
 Místico injured his knee during the match, although he was back in action by the end of the week.
 Místico, Misterioso Jr., and Okumura were scheduled to work for NJPW in early May but the tour was canceled due to the outbreak of the Swine flu pandemic.

 In August 2009, Místico completed his third tour with NJPW, accompanied by Okumura.
 On August 13, Místico teamed up with Tiger Mask to defeat Okumura and Tomohiro Ishii.
 Two days later, Místico defeated Tiger Mask to become the new IWGP Junior Heavyweight Champion.
 Upon his return to Mexico, Místico teamed with Tiger Mask and Shocker as they defeated Último Guerrero, Atlantis, and Arkangel at Dragomania IV.
 Místico had his first successful IWGP Junior Heavyweight Championship defense on September 29, defeating Jushin Thunder Liger.
 On November 8 at NJPW's Destruction '09 show Mistíco lost the IWGP title back to Tiger Mask.
 Místico returned to Japan in January 2011, taking part in the CMLL and New Japan Pro-Wrestling co-promoted Fantastica Mania 2011 shows.
 On the first show on January 22, Místico teamed with IWGP Heavyweight Champion Hiroshi Tanahashi and IWGP Junior Heavyweight Champion Prince Devitt in a six-man tag team match, in which they were defeated by Averno, Shinsuke Nakamura, and Tetsuya Naito when Averno pinned Místico.
-At the second show the following day, Místico defeated Averno in his final match for CMLL.